twayne31/whealth/README.md

 ### Team whealth: Brad, Mitch, Taylor & Summiyah

-whealth app is a responsive web one-page application that allows a user to log their daily food intake.
-The user will search a large database of food choices and select the food option that best matches what they have eaten.
+whealth is a responsive web one-page application that allows a user to log their daily food and caloric intake.
+The user will search a large database of food choices and select the food option that best matches what they have eaten or plan to eat.
 Once selected the food item will log into a MySQL database and then post to the page allowing the user to see what foods they have eaten for the day, including quanties and calories.

 **UI/UX:** [Semantic UI](https://semantic-ui.com/) was used to design and style the funcitonality of the app, including unique/specific styling to select food items and log meals.